New Jersey Man Creates 14-Foot Snow Sculpture Of Lincoln Memorial In Front Yard

-(CBS New York) — A New Jersey man made the most of the snow and turned his front yard into a work of art.

-People dropped by all day long to take pictures of the 14-foot snow sculpture of the Lincoln Memorial in Cranford, New Jersey CBS New York’s Kevin Rincon reported Monday.RELATED: 'We All Need To Be A Little Distrustful': Colorado Schools Could Soon Teach Kids How To Differentiate Between Fake News & Credible Media
+People dropped by all day long to take pictures of the 14-foot snow sculpture of the Lincoln Memorial in Cranford, CBS2’s Kevin Rincon reported Monday.RELATED: Citi Field Set To Open As COVID Vaccine Mega Site For Queens Communities Hit Hard By Pandemic

 It’s not just the size of this sculpture.
 It’s the detail from Abraham Lincoln’s face, to his arms on the chair, to the way his legs are situated on top of the pedestal.